securimed-2425/web-dapp/README.md

 Welcome to the documentation for running the SecuriMed web application locally.
 This guide will walk you through the steps needed to get the application up and running on your machine.

+The SecuriMed web application is designed to fetch users' own heart rate data from the database stored through **Gun.js**.
+This is in part of the SecuriMed project, which aims to develop a decentralized data solution to healthcare data sharing and monitoring.

 ## ⚠ Branch Information

 The most recent stable branch is `qr-code`.